Man critically injured in parking lot shooting on Indy’s north side

 A man is in critical condition after an overnight shooting occurred right outside an area bar early Sunday morning on Indy’s north side.

 Police say they were called to the N_Zone Bar & Grill in the 3100 block of Michigan Road just after 3:30 a.m.
-Sunday morning.
+Sunday.
 They say the shooting happened outside the bar in the parking lot.

-Officers say they located the male victim with gun shot wounds to the head and was later transported to St. Vincent Hospital in critical condition.
+Officers say they located a male victim with gun shot wounds to the head and was later transported to St. Vincent Hospital in critical condition.

 Police did not release any information on any potential suspects.